NXTS-Developers/PROJECT-HUSTAL/README.md

 ## Requirements
-Your server need to met minimal requirements to run hustal
+Your server need to met minimal requirements to run hustal **PHP Version 8.0 and above does not work currently.**
-- php 5.6 or above
+- php 5.6 to 7.4
 - mysql 5.7 or above

 ## Installation